isomerpages/moe-punggolsec/_for-parents/Positive Parenting Programme.md

 ## Positive Parenting Programme

-To support parents in building a healthy relationship with their child, our school has embarked on the Positive Parenting Programme (Triple P) since 2015.
+To support parents in building healthy relationships with their children, Punggol Secondary School has embarked on the Positive Parenting Programme (Triple P) since 2015.
 It is one of the world's most effective evidence-based parenting programmes, with more than 30 years of research.
 Supported by the Ministry of Social and Family Development (MSF), Triple P is a preventive programme that provides parents with simple and practical strategies to manage teenage behaviour and foster strong parent-teenager relationships.

 The Triple P is based on five basic principles.
 They are: